tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/custom_settings.rst

              :language: python

-In setting up the custom guidance class, we now need to take care of one crucial point: even though data is retrieved from the objec *twice* per function evaluation of the state derivative, the calculation should only be done *once*.
+In setting up the custom guidance class, we now need to take care of one crucial point: even though data is retrieved from the object *twice* per function evaluation of the state derivative, the calculation should only be done *once*.
 Since it is often difficult to predict which of the custom functions will be called first, we use a different setup: defining a ``current_time`` member variable, and letting the code check whether an update needs to be done.
 This is achieved as follows:

 * After the guidance function is evaluated, the class member time is set to the input time, and the guidance is not evaluated a second time during the same state derivative function evaluation
 * At the very start of a state derivative function evaluation, the ``update_guidance`` function is called with a NaN input (done by each custom function) signalling that a new function evaluation has started, and the class needs to recompute the guidance.
-This is done to support integrators such as the RK4 integrator, where two succesive state derivatives are evaluataed using the same time, but different states
+This is done to support integrators such as the RK4 integrator, where two successive state derivatives are evaluated using the same time, but different states
 * If the current time of the class is NaN, the guidance is by definition recomputed when called